Grant database permissions (Analysis Services)

 Register assemblies (or stored procedures) for the database.

 Notice that a database administrator cannot add or delete databases on the server, or grant administrator rights to other databases on the same server.
 That privilege belongs to server administrators alone.
-See Configure Analysis Services Server Administrators for more information about this permission level.
+See Grant server admin rights to an Analysis Services instance for more information about this permission level.

 Because all roles are user-defined, we recommend that you create a role dedicated for this purpose (for example, a role named "dbadmin"), and then assign Windows user and group accounts accordingly.

 In SQL Server Management Studio, connect to the instance of Analysis Services, open the Databases folder, select a database, and right-click Roles | New Role.

 In the General pane, enter a name, such as DBAdmin.